-Senior Studies Guide booklet

-During assembly, the Senior Studies Guide will be handed out to

-all Year 10 students

-Subject course information talks

-Information Sessions will be held during school to Year 10 students

-where each faculty will cover detail on all HSC subjects offered at

-Jindabyne Central School.

-Video Presentation and Video Conference

-This will involve a video presentation about how Jindabyne Central

-School offers a comprehensive approach to the HSC.
-This will be

-followed by a video conference with the Executive staff where

-parents/carers can ask any pressing questions about the subject

-selection process.

-Online Subject Selection (initial preferences) open

-Students are asked to indicate their initial subject preferences, via

-Edval web choices.

-Online Subject Selection (initial preferences) closed

-Initial subject selections end, COB.

-Subject Lines released - line selection open

-Subject lines are constructed, based on student preferences.
+Week 1 Ms Green will talk about ATAR during various PDHPE classes Tuesday 13 th - Friday 16 th July 2021 Week 1 Career Talk (Postponed) POSTPONED Adam Newman "The Careers Guy" will present a career talk to Year 10 during Period 4 Week 1 Senior Studies Guide booklet Thursday 15th July 2021 The Senior Studies Guide will be handed out to all Year 10 students Week 2 Subject course information talks Wednesday 21st July 2021 Information Sessions will be held during school to Year 10 students (Period 2 to Period 4) where each faculty will cover detail on all HSC subjects offered at Jindabyne Central School.
+The Subject Selection Survey will be given out for completion and collection Week 2 Parent Information Evening Wednesday 21st July 2021 This will involve a video presentation about how Jindabyne Central 6:00 PM School offers a comprehensive approach to the HSC.
+This will be followed by a video conference with the Executive staff where parents/carers can ask any pressing questions about the subject selection process.
+Week 2 Online Subject Selection (initial preferences) open Wednesday 21st July 2021 Students are asked to indicate their initial subject preferences, via 6:00 PM Edval web choices.
+Week 2 Online Subject Selection (initial preferences) closed Friday 23rd July 2021 Initial subject selections end, COB.
+Week 3 Subject Lines released - line selection open Wednesday 28 th July 2021 Subject lines are constructed, based on student preferences.
 Students will now choose a subject on each of the 6 subject lines.

-Subject selection interviews commence

-Students will participate in a subject selection interview to finalise

-subjects selected.
-Interviews to be conducted by the HT

-Administration and Careers Adviser.

-Career Talk

-Adam Newman "The Careers Guy" will present a career talk to Year

-10 during Period 2

-Online Subject Line selection closes

-Final subject line choices end, COB.

-All My Own Work

-This course is a mandatory course set by NESA which must be

-completed prior to commencing Year 11.
+Week 3 Subject selection interviews commence Wednesday 28th July to Students will participate in a subject selection interview to finalise Wednesday 4 th August subjects selected.
+Interviews to be conducted by the HT 2021 Administration and Careers Adviser.
+Week 4 Online Subject Line selection closes Thursday 5th August 2021 Final subject line choices end, COB.
+Term 4 All My Own Work This course is a mandatory course set by NESA which must be completed prior to commencing Year 11.